 His ship took part in the bombardment of cities in Tripoli, Tunis, and Algiers in the squadron of Captain de Grandpré consisting of eleven ships-of-the-line and frigates.

 He was assigned to le Lys of 64 guns on a campaign in the Mediterranean.

 He became an ensigne de vaisseau (lieutenant) at age 22 aboard la Venus, a 26-gun frigate during a campaign along the coast of Morocco against the Barbary corsairs.

 He campaigned on convoys to Quebec aboard la Venus for seven months with Admiral de la Jonquière.

 De Kersaint sailed aboard la Venus on the coast of Morocco.

 He commanded a company of infantry paid for at his own expense during the Chickasaw Champaign in Louisiana under Etienne Périer and later Le Moyne de Bienville, general commanders of Louisiana.
 The expedition employed the Choctaws as allies against the Chickasaw.
-The expedition ended with a tentative peace agreement that failed to stop Chickasaw aggression towards the French in later years.
+The expedition ended with a tentative peace agreement that failed to stop British instigated Chickasaw aggression towards the French in later years.

-Assigned to Le Havre, he became a captain (lieutenant de vaisseau) at age 38 and commanded the corvette la Naïade of 18 guns.
+Assigned to Le Havre, Guy became a captain (lieutenant de vaisseau) at age 38 and commanded the corvette la Naïade of 18 guns.
 One secret mission was to transport diamonds and gold worth 800,000 livres from Lisbon, Portugal to Paris to be cut and made into a crown.
 After successfully returning after many storms and an attempt to be detained as a prisoner by the British at Falmouth, he was given an award of 100 louis by Minister of the Navy Jean-Frédéric Phelypeaux, comte de Maurepas.